-With our Ramp Test, riders now have a third, less daunting option.
-Rather than requiring a full 20-minute max effort, the Ramp Test begins easy and only becomes hard in the final few minutes.
+There are various ways to test your FTP, but the Ramp Test is the least daunting.
+It begins easy and only becomes hard in the final few minutes.
 You can expect 4-8 minutes of hard effort when completing a Ramp Test, making it the least intimidating option for most riders.

 Here’s a step by step guide to determining your FTP using Zwift’s Ramp Test.

 The first interval is a 5-minute free ride warmup.
 You are free to ride at the power and cadence you’d like, but we recommend keeping your cadence high and ramping up your power over this interval so you are warmed up and ready for the test effort.